jonnycundall/comms-platform/src/main/tut/docs/events.md

 The `TriggeredV3` event has the following fields:

-* `metadataV2` - this includes a unique ID for the comm and a DeliverTo (either the id of the customer you wish to send the given comm to, or the contact details if the comm recipient does not have a Salesforce account).
+* `metadata` - This includes a unique ID for the comm and a DeliverTo (either the ID of the customer you wish to send the given comm to, or the contact details if the comm recipient does not have a Salesforce account).
 The fields are documented in the [Avro schema](https://github.com/ovotech/comms-kafka-messages/tree/master/schemas).
-* `templateData` - this is the customer-specific data you want to use to fill in the placeholders in your comm template. **Note:** If you fail to fill in all the placeholders in the template, your comm will not be sent!
+* `templateData` - This is the customer-specific data you want to use to fill in the placeholders in your comm template. **Note:** If you fail to fill in all the placeholders in the template, your comm will not be sent!
-* `deliverTo` - this
+* `deliverAt` (optional) - If you want to schedule the comm to be sent in the future, use this field to specify the delivery time.
+See the [scheduling](scheduling.html) page for more details.
+* `expireAt` (optional) - If your comm is time sensitive, you can use this field to specify the latest delivery time.
+See the [scheduling](scheduling.html) page for more details.
+* `preferredChannels` (optional) - An ordered list of channels over which you would like to send the comm.
+See the [channels](channels.html) page for more details.

+### DeliverTo - customer vs non-customer comms

+As part of the metadata, you need to specify the `deliverTo` field.
+You can provide one of two things:

+* A `Customer`, containing a customer ID, if you want to send the comm to an OVO customer.
+* A `ContactDetails`, if you want to send the comm to an arbitrary recipient.
+You must provide an email address, a mobile phone number (for SMS) or both.

 ### Building the event

-As long as you send us a valid `TriggeredV2` event, you can build it however you like.
+As long as you send us a valid `TriggeredV3` event, you can build it however you like.

 However, if you are using Scala, we recommend you use our `comms-triggered-event-builder` library.
 This will generate Scala classes corresponding to the structure of your comm template, giving you a compile-time guarantee that you have filled in the template correctly.